snake-biscuits/bsp_tool/docs/index.md

 # bsp_tool
  A library for .bsp file analysis & modification

-`bsp_tool` provides a Command Line Interface for exploring & editing .bsp files
+ `bsp_tool` provides a Command Line Interface for analysing .bsp files
-Current development is focused on bringing new maps to Titanfall 1 & 2 and Counter-Strike: Online 2
+ Current development is focused on bringing new maps to Counter-Strike: Online 2 & the Titanfall Engine

 ## Installation
 To use / contribute to the latest version, clone this package